State is not taught.

-Understanding how performance works is one thing.
-Changing how we feel, think and respond in real time is another.
+Understanding performance is one thing.
+Changing how we feel, think and act right now is another.
+That requires practice.

-We strengthen the system through four simple, evidence-based pathways grounded in neuroscience.
+We strengthen the system through four simple, evidence-based practices grounded in neuroscience.

 RHYTHM